a frigid adventure race. a mountain epic.

 25k (16.5 miles)

-Venue: Restless Oaks Restaurant (outside pavilion)
+Venue: The pavilion outside Restless Oaks Restaurant

-Packet pick up: Starting at 6:00a on race day.
+Packet pick up:

 This is an OUTDOOR event.
 The fantastic folks at Restless Oaks Restaurant have agreed to allow us to use their pavilion, which we will weatherize as much as possible.
 If you are in the area, please stop in, grab some good grub and thank them for their hospitality.
 Our event would NOT be possible without them.
 Since this is a completely outdoor event, there will be no showers available to runners as there was in the past when the event was held at the US Army Reserve Center..